ct1jib/brew-server/README.md

 # brew-server

-Experimental Rust Brew core for linking two or more MidnightBlue BlueStation TETRA base stations.
+Experimental Rust Brew core for linking two or more MidnightBlue BlueStation or Flowstation TETRA base stations.

 Version 0.2 adds: